• Skip to primary navigation

 Why are charcuterie boards so popular?

 It's hard to say, but I imagine it's because they're endlessly customizable -- you can make so many variations and really make them your own, and it's so easy to make them elegant and fun.
-They encourage us to gather in a fun, informal way, which is always welcome at holiday gatherings!
+The best Christmas charcuterie boards encourage us to gather in a fun, informal way, which is always welcome at holiday gatherings!

 Christmas Dessert Charcuterie Board Ideas | Chenée Today